Blake Christian

 Christian Hubble (born July 22, 1997), better known by his ring name Blake Christian, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW).
-He also makes appearances for its sister promotion Ring of Honor (ROH) and on the independent circuit at Game Changer Wrestling (GCW), where he is a former GCW World Champion.
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a member of The Lethal Twist and its sub-group The Swirl.
+He is one-third of the ROH World Six-Man Tag Team Champions with fellow stablemates Jay Lethal and Lee Johnson in their first reign as a team.

 Professional wrestling career

 Independent circuit (2017–2021)

 Christian began wrestling on the independent circuit in Tennessee in 2017 where he trained at the promotion "SWAG Wrestling".
 He spent three years with Game Changer Wrestling between 2019 and 2021.

 On 19 October 2019, Christian debuted for Impact Wrestling at All Glory, defeating Alex Zayne and Mark Wheeler.
 On January 9, 2021, he made his pay-per-view debut at Genesis, competing in the 2021 Super X Cup.
 His final pay-per-view appearance was at No Surrender.

 New Japan Pro-Wrestling (2020–2021)

 On the August 14, 2020 episode of Strong, Christian made his New Japan Pro-Wrestling (NJPW) debut, teaming with Misterioso and P. J. Black in a losing effort against A. C. H., Alex Zayne and TJP.
 Christian then participated the 2021 New Japan Cup USA and was eliminated in the qualifying rounds by Chris Dickinson at Strong Style Evolved.